Subscribe for our FREE 30 minute meals book!

 There are a TON of chia pudding recipes out there, including one of my favorite strawberry and coconut pudding, but mine’s a bit different than the rest!

 I always found it annoying when the chia seeds would clump up in the jar so the bottom would be thick and the top still runny, so I found a new method that yields creamy, clump free chia pudding.
+It involves using a blender, but you can 100% make this recipe without one.
+Both options are easy, delicious and take only 5 minutes of prep time.
+Try it with my banana bread granola on top and try my pumpkin pie chia pudding next!

-How to make this recipe
+How to make chia pudding

 Add in the chia seeds and pulse 2-3 times in the blender to combine.
 Let it sit for a minute or two, then pulse again.
 You just want to combine the ingredients, you don’t want to fully blend the chia seeds.